1. Scavenger Hunt

 Practice map drawing skills by mapping out the interior of the library, labelling all the different parts.

-The upside to all of this fun is that my boys are also learning how to use a library at the same time.
-I want my boys to associate the library, books and reading with fun and enjoyment, so playing these simple games at the library keep their moods upbeat when we visit to checkout or return books.
+The upside to all of this fun is that my boys are also learning how to use the place at the same time.
+I want my boys to associate the library, books and reading with fun and enjoyment, so playing these simple games keeps their moods upbeat when we visit to checkout or return books.

 About the Author